City Guide for: Paraty, Brazil

 Best Time to Visit

-The best time to visit Paraty is during the shoulder seasons, from April to June and September to October.
-The weather is pleasant, with warm temperatures and less rainfall than the summer months.
-These periods also avoid the peak tourist crowds of the summer and holiday seasons.
+The best time to visit Paraty is during the shoulder seasons, from April to May and September to October.
+The weather is pleasant, with warm temperatures and less rainfall than the summer months (December to February).
+These months also avoid the peak tourist crowds, allowing for a more relaxed and enjoyable experience.
+While the summer months offer the warmest temperatures, they also bring higher humidity and more frequent rain showers.

 Transportation